alwaysdata/documentation/content/security/drp.en.md

 ### Is there a backup of my data?

 Your account data is automatically backup every day, without any action on your part.
-Backups are retained for a rolling 30-day period.
+[Depending on the offer chosen](backups), they are retained for up to 30 rolling days.

 ### What data is concerned?